+Speech and language pathologist are typically involved in assessing swallowing difficulties (dysphagia) and suggesting interventions, including recommendations for texture modified foods (TMF) (1,2) to improve swallowing safety and efficiency and enable sufficient oral intake to meet nutritional needs (3–5).
+Following clinical and instrumental assessment, the specific level or levels of modified textures are ideally prescribed based on a patient's specific swallowing biomechanics, structural features, cognition, and behavior.

+Despite [widespread??] agreement on the importance of standardized texture modification, institutional care providers widely use non-standardized texture classifications (NSTC) and in some cases apply even NSTC inconsistently.
+Preparing foods and liquids using incorrect classification can have devastating consequences for individuals with dysphagia (7), worsening their swallowing difficulties and increasing their risk of choking.
+Beyond these immediate patient safety issues, nutritional intake and nutritional status can be affected by the prescribed TMF.
+For example, a study of 32 long-term care facilities in Canada found that residents who consumed minced or pureed foods had a greater risk of malnutrition (9).

-Speech and language pathologist are usually involved in swallowing difficulties (dysphagia) assessment and intervention, including recommendations for texture modification (1,2).
-Following clinical and instrumental assessment, the specific level or levels of modified textures should be personally prescribed based on the patient's swallowing biomechanics, structural features, cognition and behavior.
-Texture modifications are used to improve swallowing safety and efficiency and enable oral intake (3–5).
-The International Dysphagia Diet Standardization Initiative (IDDSI) framework (6) (Figure 1) aims to create standardized terminology to improve patient safety (2).
-IDDSI framework is a texture pyramid for drinks and foods, that describes a graded shift in texture, meaning, the higher the number is, the harder and drier the texture is.
-IDDSI introduced clinically available testing methods and tools in order to improve texture categorization into the appropriate texture level such as the Flow Test using a syringe for liquids and Fork Pressure test for solids.
+The International Dysphagia Diet Standardisation Initiative (IDDSI) (6) (Figure 1) aimed to begin addressing these problems by creating an international, standardized terminology to describe texture modified foods and thickened liquids (2).
+The IDDSI framework consists of a texture pyramid for drinks and foods that applies a numerical grade for shifting texture, with higher numbers indicating food texture that is harder and drier.
+Beyond developing a standard framework, the IDDSI also introduced clinically available testing methods and tools, such as the Flow Test using a syringe for liquids and Fork Pressure test for solids, in order to improve the accuracy of texture categorization and TMF preparation.

 Insert Figure 1 here

-Incorrect classification of foods and drinks could have devastating results (7) and was reported to be high.
-As little as zero and up to 60% of institutions in New Zealand met IDDSI texture requirements for food items served during meals (8).
-Unfortunately, the study did not include a description of the gap between the intended IDDSI level and actual food texture level.
-As one can presume, the bigger the gap, the higher are the risks of chocking and worsening swallowing difficulties.
-It is also important to take into account that nutritional intake and nutritional status can be impacted by the prescription of TMF.
-For example, in a study of 32 long-term care facilities in Canada, it was found that residents consuming minced or pureed foods had greater risk of malnutrition (9).
-Thus, providing residents the wrong food texture level can lead to increased risk of chocking, worse swallowing difficulties and decreased nutritional intake.
+The challenge is that few institutions around the world have yet to adopt the STC developed by the IDDSI.
+For example, a recent study noted a range of between zero and 60% of institutions in New Zealand met IDDSI texture requirements for food items served during meals (8).
+Presumably, the wider the gap between NSTC and the IDDSI texture standards, the greater the risk of choking for patients with dysphagia, but to date there have been no studies that measure that gap, including the New Zealand study.
+Beyond immediate patient safety issues, patient nutritional intake and nutritional status can be impacted by the prescription of TMF.
+For example, a study of 32 long-term care facilities in Canada found that residents who consumed minced or pureed foods had a greater risk of malnutrition (9).

-The primary aim of the current study was to document the differences between NSTC that was being used in Israel, as in other countries, and IDDSI which provides a standardized framework and testing methods.
-Classification was conducted during breakfast, lunch and dinner in order to closely descried for the scope of the problem.
-The secondary aim was to explore the relationship between nutritional intake and food texture level in order to assess whether providing the wrong texture to residents with dysphagia could also affect intake.
-This information can help emphasis the importance of using STC for people with dysphagia.
+Encouraging progress toward international adoption of the IDDSI framework requires a better understanding of how far the current, non-standardized texture classification (NSTC) diverges from the STC developed by the IDDSI in long-term care (LTC) settings.
+The primary aim of the current study was therefore to document the extent to which NSTC used in a sample of 24 LTC settings in Israel differed from the STC developed by the IDDSI.
+Additionally, because texture measurements at a point in time may not reflect what patients with dysphagia actually eat, the second aim of this study was to compare the STC texture level as food left the kitchen to STC texture levels 30 minutes later.
+Finally, taking full advantage of the granular data collection, this study explored the relationship between nutritional intake and food texture level.

-Subjects and Methods
+Methods